 You used to talk to your girlfriend 24 hours a day when you were together.

 I know-I know, talking 24 hours a day isn’t literally possible, but you understand what I mean.

 Whether it’s face to face, video call, phone call, or texting, there was constant communication happening between you two.

-You would share every tiny information with each other.
+You would share every tiny piece of information with each other.

 Whether it’s about her best friend’s nail polish color or your grandparent’s marriage anniversary, both of you were up to date with each other’s daily news.

-However, when you guys get separated by the distance, the frequency of news sharing becomes lesser day by day.
+However, when you guys get separated by the distance, news sharing frequency becomes lesser day by day.

 Usually, the following things happen:

 - You would be busy with work and studies.

 - You won’t have enough time to spend on chatting and texting.